-- 2.12 Although responsibility for determining and implementing the affordability tariff for water and sewerage customers rests with the Department for Regional Development and the Northern Ireland Executive we continue to be active in protecting vulnerable consumers. - 2.13 Our duty to approve the company's annual scheme of charges allows us to investigate the potential for cross subsidies between individual consumer categories and where necessary to direct the company in the removal of any such occurrences.
-The result of this is a more equitable charging regime across customer categories in accordance with Condition E of the company's licence. - 2.14 As set out in the Water and Sewerage Services (NI) Order 2006 we will have regard to the interests of individuals who are disabled or chronically sick; individuals of pensionable age; individuals with low incomes and individuals residing in rural areas.
-Section 75 of the NI Act also requires us to consider other groups such as children.
-We seek to secure improvements in service delivery to vulnerable customers through our monitoring of customer service and serviceability of the company's infrastructure.
-This is achieved through the regulatory processes and also in consultation with vulnerable customers and their representative organisations.
+- 2.11 Although responsibility for determining and implementing the affordability tariff for water and sewerage customers rests with the Department for Regional Development and the Northern Ireland Executive the water directorate continues to be active in protecting vulnerable consumers. - 2.12 Our duty to approve the company's annual scheme of charges allows us to investigate the potential for cross subsidies between individual consumer categories and where necessary to direct the company in the removal of any such occurrences.
+The result of this is a more equitable charging regime across customer categories in accordance with Condition E of the company's licence. - 2.13 We also consider customers with health problems necessitating consistent delivery of services as vulnerable and seek to secure improvements in service delivery to such customers through our monitoring of customer service and serviceability of the company's infrastructure.
+This is achieved through the regulatory processes described in paragraphs 2.5 to 2.7 above.

-2.15 We keep a watching brief on the development of competition in GB, as required under our secondary duties set out in the Water and Sewerage Services (NI) Order 2006.
+2.14 The directorate keeps a watching brief on the development of competition in GB as required under our secondary duties set out in the Water and Sewerage Services (NI) Order 2006.